confluentinc/ksql/docs/how-to-guides/query-structured-data.md

 );
 ```

-To nested values, use the destructuring syntax from each data type.
+To access nested values, use the destructuring syntax from each data type.
 Notice how you can chain them together:

 ```sql
 SELECT a,